 The model recognizes that in some invoicing domains some distinct content may be required, for different reasons.
 The international invoice model should not define these requirements since by doing so they would become either shared or aligned.

-The distinct content may not necessarily be understood by a receiver in a different invoicing domain.
+The distinct content may not necessarily be understood by a receiver in a different invoicing domains.

 Examples of content.